prateekghimire/prateekghimire/README.md

 ## I'm a Student!!

-- 🔭 I am currently looking for job.
+- 🔭 I am currently doing internship.
-- ⚡ Fun fact: I love using photoshop.
+- ⚡ Fun fact: I like using photoshop.

 ### Connect with me: